Hand Washing: Importance And Benefits

-Handwashing is the primary defence mechanism against germs.
+Hand washing is the primary defence mechanism against germs.
 It is by far the most effective way to keep children from falling sick.
 When your child comes in contact with disease-prone germs, she inadvertently becomes a germ-carrier.
 All it takes is a touch.
-Coming in contact with infected eyes, nose, mouth, hands or even sharing the same breathing space can prove damaging.
-One member infected is all it takes for the entire family to be dragged down by the same bug.
+Proximity to an infected person’s eyes, nose, mouth, hands or even sharing the same breathing space can prove damaging.
+One member getting infected is all it takes for the entire family to fall sick by the same bug.
 Dirty hands have the potential to become the root cause of many ailments.

-“Children need to be taught that washing hands is the best way to avoid ailments like runny nose, bad throat, tummy aches and even itchy skin.
-Get your child to think about all the things they touched during the day — from toilet to telephone, and then teach them how they might have caught millions of germs through these contacts.
-Parents should instill an element of fun while teaching their children the importance of keeping their hands clean.
-I strongly believe that every parent should lead by example," opines Dr Pooja Bhriegu, Chief Paediatrician and Director, Bhriegu Maternity Hospital, Raipur.
+“Children need to be taught that washing hands is the best way to avoid ailments like a runny nose, bad throat, tummy aches and even itchy skin.
+Get your child to think about all the things he touched during the day — from the toilet to the telephone.
+Teach him how he might have caught millions of germs through these contacts.
+Parents should instil an element of fun while teaching their children the importance of keeping their hands clean.
+I strongly believe that every parent should lead by example," opines Dr Pooja Bhrigu, Chief Paediatrician and Director, Bhrigu Maternity Hospital, Raipur.

-Although the WHO and other health bodies around the world have been stressing on handwashing for the last 200 years, it took an outbreak of the dreaded Ebola to come as the wake-up call.
-The Global Handwashing Day, which had become a photo-op event for several years, has come to life again.
+Although the WHO and other health bodies around the world have been stressing on hand washing for so many years, it took an outbreak of the dreaded Ebola to come as the wake-up call.
+Hand hygiene has come to life again.

 Most effective preventive measure

-Prime Minister Narendra Modi has set off on a massive Swachh Bharat Abhiyan drive and one of the important elements of the campaign is handwashing.
-As Modi indicated, no amount of social initiative will suffice unless the urge to keep clean becomes our core value.
-To drive home this message, he has urged parents to inculcate the habit of washing hands right from toddler years.
+Prime Minister Narendra Modi has set off on a massive Swachh Bharat Abhiyan drive and one of the important elements of the campaign is hand washing.
+As PM Modi indicated, no amount of social initiative will suffice unless the urge to keep clean becomes our core value.
+To drive home this message, he has urged parents to inculcate the habit of washing hands in children right from their toddler years.
 The Prime Minister’s initiative is being hailed as a step in the right direction.

-This step-by-step instruction will help you maximise the goodness of washing hands:
+This step-by-step instruction to your child will help her maximise the benefits of washing hands:

-- Wet your hands with clean running water
+- Wet the hands first with clean running water

-- Lather up with soap, preferably an anti-bacterial
+- Then, lather up with soap, preferably an anti-bacterial soap

-- Scrub the inside of your palm for a minimum of 20 seconds
+- Scrub the inside of the palm for a minimum of 20 seconds

 - Rinse thoroughly